DanieleCusentino/Game-of-Thrones-Baby-Names/README.md

 ## Special Thanks
 Thank you to the Code Kentucky and Code Louisville mentors for helping me learn Python enough to build a project like this from scratch.
-And to my husband, Chris, for always encouraging me and ensuring our daughter stays out of my hair while I'm in class and/or working on my project.
+And to my husband, Chris, for always encouraging me and ensuring our daughter stayed out of my hair while I was in class and/or working on my project.